Nafrose/go_lang_testing/README.md

 # Golang Explore (Under mentor)

-Repository will contain completed tasks assigned by the Supervisor to check and develop understanding of Golang by his supervisee.
+The repository will contain completed tasks assigned by the Supervisor to check and develop an understanding of Golang by his supervisee.

 ## Tasks